chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 ```

 #### Chessboard Strategy with color sync
-In this approach we overall for whatever reason gain some performance improvements but sacrifice quite some accuracy, at least a lot more than with the other implementation.
+In this approach we overall gain some performance improvements but lower the accuracy, at least a lot more than with the other implementation.
+Also it is very interesting that even with one process our execution time decreases, what we would definitely not expect.
 This might suggest that implementation is not a 100% correct because we would expect higher accuracy coming from updating our cells more often.
-And this brings us to why MPI might not be the best choice for most problems.
+In summary: MPI might not be the best choice for most problems.
 It is simply hard to get right and not really intuitive for the developer and you can spend days on finding bugs, as we did.

 ```log
 Testing with 1 processes...